arsalan0c/blotjson/README.md

 ## Why *blotjson*?
 * An external application is not required.
 There is no need to copy/paste or export your data
 * An arbitrary number of JSON data can be visualised simply
+* Security.
+Everything is done locally on your own computer.

 ## Acknowledgements